 Calm day at the old harbor of Barcelona

 How do I get around the Balearic Islands?

 The Balearic Islands are located close to each other, and it’s easy to catch a ferry and explore the archipelago.
-Majorca is the main transport hub of the Balearics, as it is the largest island and it is located in the center of the group.
+Majorca is the main transport hub of the Balearics located in the center of the group.

-- Ferry from Mallorca to Menorca: There is at least 1 daily sailing from Mallorca to Menorca, served by Trasmediterránea, Corsica Ferries and Baleària.
-The fastest ferry route lasts 1.5 hours on average.
+- Mallorca to Menorca ferry: there is at least 1 daily ferry from Mallorca to Menorca, operated by Trasmed, Corsica Ferries, Menorca Lines and Baleària.
+Travel time ranges from 1.5 to 6 hours.

 Aerial view of the quaint port of San Antonio on the island of Ibiza